Wajoq: Early history (c. 1400–1582)

 The emergence of Wajoq and other interior polities of South Sulawesi is associated with the major agricultural expansion and political centralization in the 14th century, which was encouraged by an increase in external demand for South Sulawesi rice.
 Population rose as the formerly common swidden agriculture was increasingly replaced with intensive wet rice cultivation.
-Throughout the interior of the peninsula, forests were cleared and new settlements were founded.
+Throughout the interior of the peninsula, forests were cleared and new settlements founded.
 The people of Wajoq themselves associate the origin of their polity with migrations and establishment of new settlements.
 Wajorese text Lontaraq Sukkuqna Wajoq (Complete Chronicle of Wajoq), for example, recounts the story of a Bugis noble who, on a hunting expedition, found "an area with wide fields, thick forests with wild boars, deer, and buffalo, and numerous lakes replete with fish".
 He then decided to settle there and founded the polity of Cinnotabiq, which transformed into Wajoq in the early 15th century.

 Tradition maintains that the name "Wajoq" came from the bajoq tree, under which the then Cinnotabiq ruler La Tenribali supposedly concluded a social contract with the three chiefs of Boliq, whose communities formed the core of Wajoq.
 La Tenribali was appointed to reign over Boliq lands and thus became the first batara (ruler, lit. "sky") of Wajoq.
 The third batara of Wajoq, La Pateddungi To Samallangiq, was forced to abdicate by his people, reportedly because of his immoral actions.
 He was later assassinated by a Wajorese noble.
 Wajoq then underwent a constitutional change, after which a governing council was established.
 This council included and was presided by an elective principal ruler, who from then on would be known as the arung matoa (lit. "senior lord").
 La Paléwo To Palippu from Béttémpola was chosen by the council as the first arung matoa of Wajoq.